dennisbirch/dbbbuilder-swift/README.md

 # DBBBuilder

-### A framework for working in Swift with first-class objects persisted to SQLiite databases.
+### A framework for working in Swift with first-class objects persisted to SQLite databases.

 - Works in conjunction with the [FMDB](https://github.com/ccgus/fmdb) framework to allow developers to work with first-class objects